Girls to Chat & Boys to Bounce

 Girls to Chat & Boys to Bounce is the tenth studio album by British rock band Foghat, released in 1981.
-It is the first with new guitarist Erik Cartwright.
+It was the first with new guitarist Erik Cartwright.
 The album peaked at No. 92 on the Billboard 200, making it a slight improvement over the group's previous record, Tight Shoes.
 In addition, the album's single "Live Now, Pay Later" bubbled under the Billboard Hot 100 at No. 102 and also hit No. 15 on the Mainstream Rock chart.

 Track listing

 All tracks by Dave Peverett except where noted.